rassd11/mydevproject/README.md

 * "Dry" out the terraform and terragrunt even more by using the "keep it dry" terragrunt approach.
 * replace aws authentication method to assume role.
 * add more conditions to Github Actions.
+* expand the project with more tools and technologies

 ## Help
 for any issues , questions or advices please contact me